 49. “What do you tell your students as well as their parents about sportsmanship?
 It seems that for the junior tournament players, sportsmanship and respect for the opponent has slipped a great deal.
 This slippage leading to many players not returning to tournament tennis after numerous bad experiences on the court.”

-– This is one of the reasons I am nervous going into tournaments with my own children and students – the fact that occasionally we must run into players or parents who are overly competitive.
+– This is one of the reasons I am nervous to go into tournaments with my own children and students – the fact that occasionally we must run into players or parents who are overly competitive.

-With my own two daughters I talk about these players’ behaviors and we laugh thinking that a bad behavior on the court on opponents’ part leads to lack of concentration for them which is to our advantage.
+With my own two daughters, I talk about these players’ behaviors and we laugh thinking how bad behavior on the court on the opponents’ part leads to lack of concentration for them which is to our advantage.

-To parents who are overly competitive I try to explain that it is more important for their children to have a good experience and see them encouraging and supporting their efforts.
+To parents who are overly competitive, I try to explain that it is more important for their children to have a good experience and see them encourage and support their efforts.